-I found a woman who writes research papers for people on Fiverr.
+I found a woman who does creative writing of Fiverr.

 For $5, she’ll take your assignment, dig through mountains of research, compile her own notes, and write a quality, cited piece for you.

 Intuitively, we know this writer should be charging more.
 Too bad she isn’t.